ReinFlow/ReinFlow/README.md

 ## License
 This repository is released under the MIT license.
 See [LICENSE](LICENSE).

-## Citation
-If you find our work inspiring your own ideas, please consider to cite our [arXiv paper](https://arxiv.org/abs/2505.22094).

 ## Acknowledgement
 This repository was developed from multiple open-source projects.
 Major references include: